realm/realm-js/integration-tests/environments/react-native/README.md

 ```

 This will keep the harness, metro server and mocha-remote servers running and connected to the device.
 When hot reloading (from an update to Realm JS, the tests or the app itself) the app will re-connect and rerun the tests.

+## Environment variables

+// TODO: Add a section on environment variables supported by the harness.

 ## Weird configurations